CarnoZhao/Xfyun-Ad-Classification/README.md

 - OCR codes were modified from open source github repo (`master` branch): [chineseocr_lite](https://github.com/DayBreak-u/chineseocr_lite.git)  (Thanks to authors)

 - OCR base codes are located at `./chineseocr_lite`.
-Compared with original repo, I only set configs in `./chineseocr_lite/config.py`, and removed useless codes and models.
+Compared with original repo, I only changed configs in `./chineseocr_lite/config.py`, and removed useless codes and models.
 The changes are not included in this repo's history.

 - (**RUN**)